United in prayer and action, may we become a visible sign of God’s love.

 We are providing contactless, curbside pick-up whenever the Pantry is open, and delivery on Thursday mornings for families without transportation, those who are over 65 or anyone with an underlying medical condition.
 We need to hear from families by Wednesdays at 12 noon if they wish delivery.
 We could not continue this work without the amazing numbers of parishioners who have stepped up to volunteer.
 Thank you for enabling us to help so many so fully.

-We ask that you keep them and their families in your prayer.
+Let us keep them and their families in our prayer.

 - From Us to You